7 tips for effective health savings account (HSA) program design

 Living for today, preparing for tomorrow

 HSAs can help employees strike a balance between living today and preparing for tomorrow.
-These triple tax-advantaged accounts allow the employee to contribute pre-tax funds that can be used tax-free for eligible health care costs throughout their life, as long as there are funds in the account.
+These triple tax-advantaged accounts allow the employee to contribute pre-tax funds via payroll deduction that can be used tax-free for eligible health care costs throughout their life, as long as there are funds in the account.
 Once the account is opened, it does not expire — regardless of employment status.
 And as long as the funds in the account are used for qualified health care expenses, there are no penalties or taxes.

 Plus, HSAs are beneficial for the employers that offer them.
 Here are just a few examples for employers to consider around savings opportunities when including an HSA option in their benefits package.
-High-Deductible Health Plans (HDHPs), which are required for individuals wishing to contribute to an HSA, have an opportunity to be more cost-effective for employers than other health insurance plan types.
-Employers’ HSA contributions are not subject to some payroll taxes.
-This may vary by state.
+High-Deductible Health Plans (HDHPs), which are required for individuals wishing to open and contribute to an HSA, have an opportunity to be more cost-effective for employers than other health insurance plan types based on such things as a typically lower premium amount.
+If they choose to do so, employers can contribute to their employee's HSAs with tax-advantaged contributions as long as the contribution limits are not exceeded when factoring in both employee and employer contributions.

 So where to begin?
 Below are several best practices to consider for creating a successful HSA program, which can encourage optimal financial outcomes for employees and employers alike.